 Meeting those 3 requirements will qualify most injured plaintiffs for vehicle accident pre-settlement funding.
 That includes all types of vehicle collisions and virtually all types of significant injuries.

-In addition to glowing Trustpilot and Google reviews, we are also A+ Rated with the Better Business Bureau.
+In addition to glowing Trustpilot and Google reviews, we are also A+ Rated by the Better Business Bureau.

-A: The aforementioned disclaimer notwithstanding, Jennifer Marshall, an insurance industry ratings department director, cut right to the heart of the matter in a July 12, 2021 Business Insurance article, wherein she confirmed that winning larger awards and settlements is PRECISELY what litigation funding helps plaintiffs do.
+A: Jennifer Marshall, an insurance industry ratings department director, in a July 12, 2021, Business Insurance article, confirmed that winning larger awards and settlements is precisely what litigation funding helps plaintiffs do.

 ➡️ Does Litigation Funding Help Plaintiffs Win Bigger Settlements?